Las Vegas Possession of a Controlled Substance Bail Bonds

 - Joint Possession: multiple persons possessed the drugs in question

 If you are a tourist, the bail will also be set higher to reduce the risk of your failing to attend your court hearings.

 How to Get Out on a Bond

 After being arrested and booked at a nearby jail, you will be eligible for release on bail.
-To minimize the time spent behind bars, contact a local bail bondsman immediately following the arrest.
-It will usually take only 20 to 30 minutes to arrange the bond, and a mobile bondsman can quickly come to your aid.
+To minimize the time spent behind bars, contact a local bail bonds agent immediately following the arrest.
+It will usually take only 20 to 30 minutes to arrange the bond, and a mobile bonds agent can quickly come to your aid.

 A one-time fee of 15% of the bail amount will be needed to secure the bond, but most bail bond services will work with you by offering payment plans and accepting multiple forms of collateral.

 In possession of controlled substance (PCS) cases, bail bonds are of particular importance since a felony charge is involved.
 Unless you get out of jail fast, you could be arraigned within days instead of within a month, and it will be nearly impossible to hire a skilled criminal defense attorney and build a solid defense.
 If convicted, the consequences could include: